 Many types of Vans shoes are available in wide sizing.
 To order wide Vans shoes, you actually need to go to the Vans “Wides” page.
 Click here to view the Vans wides available at Vans.com (paid affiliate link takes you to Vans.com).

-When I compared Vans Old Skool sizing to the sizing of over 20 other types of popular shoes, I found that Vans Old Skool sizing has a snug design.
-Still, most people order their normal sizing for Vans Old Skool (but don’t expect a loose fit).
+When I compared my pair of Vans Old Skool shoes to the sizing of over 20 other types of popular shoes, I found that Vans Old Skool sizing has a snug design.
+Still, most people order their normal sizing for the Old Skool (but don’t expect a loose fit).

-Not only did I find Vans Old Skool to run a little bit shorter regarding length, Vans Old Skool (like most types of Vans) has a shallow toe box area.
-Here is the toe box of my Vans Old Skool compared to the toe box of Nike Air Force 1:
+Not only did I find the Old Skool to run a little bit shorter regarding length, it has a shallow toe box area.
+Here is the toe box of my Vans Old Skool versus Nike Air Force 1:

 Despite this snug design, my Vans Old Skool sizing advice is to order your normal shoe sizing unless you prefer a looser fit or need extra space near the toe box.
 You should also use the Vans.com sizing resource linked below which matches your foot size to a proper shoe size:

-***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
-Click here to view this Vans sizing guide available at Vans.com (paid affiliate link takes you to Vans.com).
+***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a Vans sneakers size to help find the perfect fit.
+Click here to view this Vans size guide available at Vans.com (paid affiliate link takes you to Vans.com).

 Vans Old Skool Sizing Photos for Men